freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### April 1, 2021
+1. Node.js is a popular JavaScript tool for coding the back end of websites and mobile apps.
+Lots of big companies use Node in production: Netflix, LinkedIn – even NASA uses Node.
+In this course, you'll learn asynchronous programming and how to use event emitters, data streams, middleware, Postman, and a ton of API routing best practices.
+(8 hour YouTube course): https://www.freecodecamp.org/news/free-8-hour-node-express-course/

+2. How a Czech DJ built a 3D-printing empire.
+This is the true story of one man's frustration with record turntable components, which led him down the path of building one of Europe's fastest-growing manufacturing companies.
+(25 minute read): https://www.freecodecamp.org/news/how-prusa3d-became-one-of-the-fastest-growing-startups-in-the-world/

+3. Non-fungible Tokens (NFTs) have turned the global art market upside down.
+Like other blockchain applications, NFTs do have drawbacks – namely, their absurd electricity consumption.
+But if you want to put some of your art or other virtual belongings on the blockchain, this tutorial will show how to do it step-by-step.
+(20 minute read): https://www.freecodecamp.org/news/how-to-make-an-nft-and-render-on-opensea-marketplace/

+4. I just learned about Glassmorphism.
+It's a new design approach that makes your user interfaces look like etched glass.
+You can try out some of these CSS techniques for yourself.
+(7 minute read): https://www.freecodecamp.org/news/glassmorphism-design-effect-with-html-css/

+5. MLOps is a new field of software engineering that combines Machine Learning with DevOps-style cloud pipelines.
+This primer will give you a solid handle on MLOps as a potential career specialization.
+(15 minute read): https://www.freecodecamp.org/news/what-is-mlops-machine-learning-operations-explained/

+Also, if you're wondering who's behind freeCodeCamp.org and all of these free learning resources, it's mostly done by thousands of volunteers.
+But we do have a few core team contributors who work on the codebase, curriculum, and extra-curricular learning resources: https://www.freecodecamp.org/news/team/

+Quote of the Week: *"The best programs are the ones written when the programmer is supposed to be working on something else."* - Melinda Varian, Virtual Machine pioneer

 ### March 25, 2021
 1. One of the best ways to strengthen your developer skills is to build a lot of projects.
 Here are 40 free JavaScript project ideas designed specifically with web developers in mind.
 Each of these projects includes a course or detailed tutorial, along with an example codebase. (browsable list): https://www.freecodecamp.org/news/javascript-projects-for-beginners/